surf the line

 Lake Geneva in summer

-Separation into 3 superimposed water layers and algal development
+Separation into 3 superimposed water layers and algal growth

-In summer, the lake is divided into 3 superimposed water layers: the epilimnion (warm), the metalimnion (warm), the hypolimnion (cold).
+In summer, the lake divides into 3 superimposed water layers: epilimnion (warm), metalimnion (warm), hypolimnion (cold).

-The algae suspended in the water continue to grow in the epilimnion and metalimnion where they have sufficient light and nutrients (mainly nitrogen and phosphorus).
-The more algae there are, the less transparent the surface water becomes.
+Algae suspended in the water continue to grow in the epilimnion and metalimnion, where they benefit from sufficient light and nutrients (mainly nitrogen and phosphorus).
+The more algae there are, the less transparent surface water becomes.

-Algae are important to the functioning of the lake as they form the basis of the food chain.
-Most of them are not a problem, but some species are problematic: those that clog fishing nets, and toxic cyanobacteria.
+Algae are important to the functioning of the lake, forming the basis of the food chain.
+Most of them pose no problem, but some species are problematic: those that clog fishing nets, and toxic cyanobacteria.

-In summer, the lake is divided into 3 layers of water.
-The epilimnion, located between the surface and about 10 m depth, is the layer which is almost homogeneous in temperature.
-Below, the metalimnion is the layer where the temperature decreases rapidly with increasing depth.
-It is located between 10 m and 30 m depth.
-Further down, the hypolimnion is the layer of cold water almost homogeneous in temperature located between the bottom of the metalimnion and the bottom of the lake.
-The metalimnion acts as a barrier and prevents the waters of the epilimnion and hypolimnion from mixing.
+In summer, the lake divides into 3 superimposed water layers.
+The epilimnion, located between the surface and a depth of around 10 m, is the layer that is virtually homogeneous in temperature.
+Below this, the metalimnion is the layer where temperature decreases rapidly with depth.
+It is located at depths of between 10 m and 30 m.
+At greater depths, the hypolimnion is the layer of almost temperature-homogeneous cold water between the bottom of the metalimnion and the lake bed.
+The metalimnion acts as a barrier, preventing the epilimnion and hypolimnion waters from mixing.

 Newsletter